fredrikhelgessoon/rgbValues/README.md

 # rgbValues
-This script is used to extract RBG-values with the functionality to translate them into characters.
+This script is used to extract RBG-values of every pixel in an image with the functionality to translate them into characters.
+Useful tool in for example CTF challenges.

 ```bash
 usage: rgbValues.py [-h] [--show] [--rot ROT] [--translate]